 Redeeming points for Amazon purchases is not the best way to use rewards.
 By covering part of the purchase with points, you’re not earning cash back on that amount—in the highest rewards category.

-The Amazon Rewards Visa Signature card provides a couple of perks that our editors have deemed “excellent” because they provide even more value than the standard credit card perks.
+The Amazon Rewards Visa Signature card provides a couple of perks that our editors have deemed “excellent” because they provide more value than the standard credit card perks.

 - Travel accident insurance: If you’re dismembered or killed in an accident while on a trip you paid for with this card, you or your survivors are eligible for up to $500,000 in coverage.